smithfarm/obs_scm_demo/README.md

 In our local package checkout, this clutter will need to be removed at some point, because we don't want to commit any of it to the server.
-The only file we are maintaining in the OBS is _service, so we need to take care not to try to commit anything else.
+The only file we are maintaining in the OBS is `_service`, so we need to take care not to try to commit anything else.

     oosc status